-POST /tasks/create/submit

-Adds one or more files and/or files embedded in archives to the list of pending tasks.
+POST /tasks/create/submit Adds one or more files and/or files embedded in archives or a newline separated list of URLs/hashes to the list of pending tasks.
 Returns the submit ID as well as the task IDs of the newly created task(s).